weshatheleopard/rutube-downloader-ruby/README.md

 #### Named parameters (console only):
   * `start` - start downloading with this segment number
   * `endno` - finish downloading with this segment number (otherwise perform automatic detection)

+## File assembly

+Result file can now be assembled from chunks on the system doing the downloading.
+In that case, `ffmpeg` has to be installed on that system:

+  `sudo apt-get install ffmpeg`

+In that case, only the final file will be uploaded.
+This is controlled by the `combine:` named parameter of the call to `dl` in console.

+Temporary files are now stored in `/tmp` and deleted upon successful uploading.